 Sun Print Tree (above)

-by Gorel Kristina Naslund is a straight forward yet beautiful book about a year in the life of an apple tree.
+Our Apple Tree by Gorel Kristina Naslund is a straightforward yet beautiful book about a year in the life of an apple tree.
 I like that it starts in winter because so often apple tree books start in the fall with the harvest.
-The pictures are delightful and two little tree fairies follow along with you as the tree goes through it’s life cycle.
-My son had very little interest in the book, but it wasn’t the book, at 2 he just wasn’t able to sit for so much information.
-This book is perfect for 4-8 year olds.
+The pictures are delightful and two little tree fairies follow along with you as the tree goes through its life cycle.
+My son had very little interest in the book, but it wasn’t the book.
+At 2 he just wasn’t able to sit for so much information.
+This book is perfect for 4-8-year-olds.

 A Tree for Emmy by Mary Ann Rodman was a huge hit with my son who took a real liking to Emmy the “stubborn and a little bit wild ” main character of this book.
 She loves the Mimosa tree in her grandma’s yard and decides more than anything she wants her own for her birthday.
 Unfortunately, they are wild and no nursery carries them.
 She is distraught and arguably a little bratty when disappointed.
 But as luck would have it when she visits her grandma again she notices a shoot growing!
 I like how independent Emmy is and must admit to taking great pleasure in my son noticing Emmy’s baby sister in a sling in one illustration!
 Very cute book!

 Do you do anything for Arbor Day?
 Share your fun activities in comments below, or over on my Facebook page!